zeroichiio/go-template-module/README.md

 This folder structure is based on the following community contributed structure: https://github.com/golang-standards/project-layout

+### 0.0 pretext

+This document expect that you have a working go and github environment.
+Setting up github settings or ssh-agent, gpg-agent on linix or windows, using git-bash or vscode or related components is outside of the scope of this document.

 ### 1.0 GO workspace
 if you are using multiple modules (using multiple packages)